-The names and logos of PPI's various real estate projects are under trademark.
+The names and logos of the Corporation's various real estate projects are under trademark.
 The Corporation, as well as its operations, is not in any way dependent on these trademarks.
-It is common for several projects in the same area to have similar names.
-The crucial distinguishing factor is the reputation of the developer, as customers generally base their buying decisions on the developer's reputations and financial stability.
+It is common for several projects in the same area to have similar sounding names.
+The crucial distinguishing factor is the reputation of the developer, as customers generally base the decision to purchase on a developer's previous projects and financial strength.